1. Shopify SKU Generator

 3. Hatchful Logo Maker

-A professional looking logo can make all the difference in making a strong first impression that keeps visitors on your website.
+A professional-looking logo can make all the difference in creating a strong first impression that keeps visitors on your website.

 You simply enter the name of your business, slogan and then choose where you would be using the logo.

+The maker then comes up with a whole selection of logos for you that’s right on the money.
 Even if you don’t find one that suits you to the tee, you can still use them as templates or ideas to step up your branding game.

 4. Image Resizer

 Playing around with images and graphics can be a time-consuming pain if you don’t have the suitable software and skills.